andao711/Recommendation_System/README.md

 # Capstone Project: Tiki Recommendation System
 ![](img/tiki1.jpg)

+A recommendation system is a type of algorithm designed to recommend or suggest things to the user based on many different factors.
+The recommendation system deals with a large amount of data and filters it out based on user’s preferences and interests.
-## Our Task: Build a Recommendation System to help Tiki recommends and suggests products for users/customers.
+### Our Task: Build a Recommendation System to help Tiki recommends and suggests products for users/customers.
 ### Collaborative Filtering
 - Collaborative filtering relies on the preferences of similar users to offer recommendations to a particular user.
 - Collaborative does not need the features of the items to be given.
 Every user and item is described by a feature vector or embedding.